mb389/d3lyrics/README.md

 # d3lyrics

-An data visualization app allowing the user to see average word lengths employed by various rappers.
+A data visualization app allowing the user to see average word lengths employed by various rappers.

 Built as part of Spotify's Monthly Music Hackathon.